pshin15/Farmers-Markets/README.md

-# Food-Inspections
+# Farmers-Markets

-This project will show a map of PG County, and the inspection scores of various food service facilities in the area.
-The goal is to help people to make better informed decisions when looking for a place to eat.
+This project will allow a user to type in their address to find the nearest farmers markets.
+The goal is to help people to easily find nearby farmers markets.